 Prior to Admission 1) CSS PROFILE

-The CSS PROFILE, a universal application widely used by many private colleges, is available online, beginning each year in early fall, at www.collegeboard.com/profile
+The CSS PROFILE is used to determine eligibility for institutional aid.
+Widely used by many private colleges, the application is available online, beginning each year in early fall, at www.collegeboard.org/profile

 .
 The Noncustodial PROFILE process begins after

 completion of the custodial parent's PROFILE.
 Filing instructions will be provided by CSS electronically.
-Students with questions about the Noncustodial PROFILE requirement should contact the Office of Financial Aid
+Students with questions or concerns about the Noncustodial PROFILE requirement should contact the Office of Financial Aid

-The FAFSA can be completed online at http://www.fafsa.ed.gov/
+The FAFSA is used to determine eligibility for federal student aid and can be completed online at fafsa.gov

 .
 Be sure to select the correct FAFSA application for your year of intended enrollment.

-If you are awarded financial aid and you enroll at Colgate University, you will be asked at a later date to submit tax returns and other forms to the College Board IDOC service.
-Please do not send tax returns until you are specifically requested to do so.
+If you are awarded financial aid and you enroll at Colgate, you may be asked at a later date to submit tax returns and other forms through the College Board's IDOC service.
+Please do not send tax returns until/unless you are specifically requested to do so.

-- A signed copy of the parents' most recent Federal Income Tax Return, including all schedules and W-2 forms; OR, if applicable, a Parent Non-Tax Filer's Statement, a link for which will be provided to you.
+- A signed copy of the parents' 2015 Federal Income Tax Return, including all schedules and W-2 forms; OR, if applicable, a Parent Non-Tax Filer's Statement, a link for which will be available on the student's IDOC dashboard.

-- If applicable, a signed copy of the noncustodial parent's most recent Federal Income Tax Return, including all schedules and W-2 forms; OR, if applicable, a Parent Non-Tax Filer's Statement, a link for which will be provided to you.
+- If applicable, a signed copy of the noncustodial parent's 2015 Federal Income Tax Return, including all schedules and W-2 forms; OR, if applicable, a Parent Non-Tax Filer's Statement, a link for which will be available on the student's IDOC dashboard.

-- A signed copy of the student’s most recent Federal Income Tax Return, including all schedules and W-2 forms; OR, if applicable, a Student Non-Tax Filer's Statement, a link for which will be provided to you.
+- A signed copy of the student’s 2015 Federal Income Tax Return, including all schedules and W-2 forms; OR, if applicable, a Student Non-Tax Filer's Statement, a link for which will be available on the student's IDOC dashboard.

 Providing false information in order to obtain financial aid will result in the cancellation of any aid. *Generally, you are an eligible noncitizen if you fall into one of the categories noted here.
 If you are neither a citizen nor an eligible noncitizen, please visit the section of our website for first-year students who are Canadian Citizens or International (Non-Canadian) Citizens, as appropriate.